rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 Times of Progress ([Steam][times-of-progress-steam], [Twitter/X][times-of-progress-twitter], [Mastodon][times-of-progress-mastodon])
 is an upcoming city builder game set during the industrial revolution.

-During the month of April, they improved performance by refactoring the orders system and added lots of UI widgets.
+In April, they added lots of UI widgets and improved performance by refactoring the orders system.

 The demo is not available yet but interested players can sign up for the upcoming closed beta by joining the [newsletter][times-of-progress-newsletter].